 There is no fee for poets interested in submitting to the prize.
 Poets interested in having their work considered should observe the guidelines below:

-- Submit 3 previously unpublished poems in a single .pdf, .doc, or .docx attachment, not to exceed 15 pages
+- Submit three previously unpublished poems in a single .pdf, .doc, or .docx attachment, not to exceed 15 pages.

-- Only 1 entry of 3 poems per poet.
+- Only one entry of three poems per poet.